logisticinfotech/easiest-demo-ngrx-angular6/README.md

 # Easiest Ngrx Demo with little UI state managment like tab, input, select, radio

 Purpose of this demo is to understand ngrx easily.
+You can find step by step guide [here](https://www.logisticinfotech.com/blog/easiest-demo-to-learn-ngrx-in-angular-6) to understand this demo properly.

 ## ngrx/store configuration